/ Wallowa County - Information for Partners and Participants

 The NRCS in Wallowa County works voluntarily with private land owners and cooperatively with partners to strategically address priority natural resource concerns.

-The current priority practices and resource concerns include:
+The current priority resource concerns and priority areas include:

-Forest health issues including stand density, disease, species composition and wildfire hazard
+Overstocked stands, plant productivity health and vigor, disease, species composition and wildfire hazard

 The NRCS works cooperatively with a variety of partners including: